Orchard Vets Pandemic Update

 Now shops, pubs and restaurants have reopened, does this mean clients can go back into the Vets?

-The lockdown has been very effective in driving down infection in UK but in the week starting 20th July there was a large increase in cases in Sandwell and Birmingham.
+The lockdown was very effective in driving down infection in UK but there has since been large increases in cases in Sandwell and Birmingham.
 This means that infection is still around us and we must not drop our guard.

 It is still not possible for clients to enter our surgeries for two main reasons: